SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     }
     var numbers = [8, 3, 5, 6]
     var sortedNumbers = bubbleSort(numbers, lessThan)

-.. admonition:: Experiment

-   After you have read the section about generics, change this function to accept any array, not just an array of integers.

 A closure is just a function that isn't given a name when it is declared.
 ..
 TODO